InsightLab/PyMove/docs/README.md

     'sphinx_rtd_theme'
 ]
 `

 3. Configure theme html

 `html_theme = 'sphinx_rtd_theme'`

 and finish!

 ### 2.3.
 Generating the .html files
 To generate the .html files, just access the docs folder, just run the following command:

 `make html`

 ### 2.4.
 Hospedando docs in [Readthedocs](https://readthedocs.org/)
+1. Log in to Readthedocs with your github account
+2. Import the project/repository
+3. Select the project and the branch where your project contains the documentation
+4. Click on build project
+5. After preparing the environment and finalizing the building process, you can see your project's documentation in **view docs**.

 ### 2.5.
 Update the documentation
+To update the documentation just run the following command and move the generated files to the folder `references/`.

+`sphinx-apidoc -o docs pymove`